TEM

 What is the Tempus AI and Gilead real-world evidence collaboration?

 Tempus announced it will provide real-world evidence analytics to support Gilead's oncology pipeline development.
-For investors, the key question is whether this deal generates recurring platform revenue that compounds over time, or represents a one-time data licensing event that won't repeat at the same scale.
+The key question for investors: does this deal generate recurring platform revenue that compounds over time, or is it a one-time data licensing event that won't repeat at the same scale?

 How does Tempus AI make money from genomics and data?

 Tempus has two broad revenue streams: genomic testing services for clinical use and data licensing or analytics partnerships with pharmaceutical companies.
-The revenue mix between these two matters enormously for valuation, since recurring diagnostic testing is worth a higher multiple than episodic pharma data deals.
+The revenue mix between these two matters for valuation — recurring diagnostic testing is worth a higher multiple than episodic pharma data deals.

 Is Tempus AI stock overvalued at $44 per share?